MagicStones23/Unity-Shader-Tutorial-Interactable-Energy-Shield/README.md

 https://github.com/MagicStones23/Unity-Shader-Tutorial-Interactable-Energy-Shield

-### Note: Some resources in this project are taken from Internet, do not use them in your commercial project
+### Note: Some of the texture resources in this project are taken from Internet, do not use them in your commercial project

 # My Social Media